Get insider access

 2.6 Mobile/Tablet

-The Dell KB216 is a wired-only keyboard that isn't suitable for use with mobile devices or tablets.
+The Dell KB216 is a wired-only keyboard and isn't suitable for use with mobile devices or tablets.

 6.2 Programming

-The Dell KB216 is a middling keyboard for programming.
-It has mediocre build quality, no backlighting, and you can't program macros to any of the keys.
+The Dell KB216 is an unremarkable keyboard for programming.
+It has mediocre build quality and no backlighting, and you can't program macros to any of the keys.
 The typing quality is only satisfactory as the keys wobble a bit, and the switches have a mushy-feeling quality.
-That said, the switches are also extremely quiet, and while it doesn't have an included wrist rest, Its low-profile design makes it comfortable to use without one.
+That said, the switches are also extremely quiet, and while it doesn't have an included wrist rest, its low-profile design makes it comfortable to use without one.

 Pros